 MORE FRANCE TRAVEL TIPS: GET MAPS, ITINERARIES AND FRENCH PHRASES

-The best part is that Strasbourg is cheap.
+The best part is that Strasbourg, France is cheap.
 Every sight I went to and all places mentioned in this post were free so the only thing I paid for was food and accommodation.
 It’s possible to visit Strasbourg for €36 per day.

 Where to stay